aquilesC/aquiles.me/content/literature/202011092209 Writing projects should flow associatevely and not with a top-down approach.md

 1. It lacks to acknowledge that students have pre-existing ideas that they are carrying with them (things they already studied or experienced)
 2. It creates a linearity in the process that does not represent how people normally think

-[[The Luhmann method]] of storing (and fundamentally retrieving) notes can help overcome these difficulties because of its non-linearity.
+[[Luhmann method]] of storing (and fundamentally retrieving) notes can help overcome these difficulties because of its non-linearity.